Kia Stinger (2018-2022) Review

 • Sloping roofline compromises back seat headroom

-"Kia might not be the first brand that will spring to mind if you’re after an engaging, rear-wheel drive car, but that’s exactly what it delivers with the Kia Stinger.
-Launched in 2017, no car better represents Kia’s aspirations to be taken seriously, not just in the mainstream sphere, but also with premium car buyers."
+"Kia might not be the first brand that will spring to mind if you’re after an engaging, rear-wheel drive car, but that’s exactly what it delivered with the Stinger.
+Launched in 2017, no car better represented Kia’s aspirations to be taken seriously, not just in the mainstream sphere, but also with premium car buyers."

 Kia Stinger frontleft exterior

-Ambitious, perhaps, but with the Stinger, Kia’s certainly created a convincing alternative, and not just because it looks so good.
+Ambitious words, perhaps, but with the Stinger, Kia certainly created a convincing alternative to rivals from the likes of BMW, Audi and Mercedes-Benz, and not just because it looks so good.
 The company pinched one of BMW’s acclaimed engineers to develop the Stinger, and that’s abundantly clear when you drive it – its an entertaining, agile and engaging drivers’ car, with fine chassis balance and good steering, mated to a decent engine line-up.

 Heading it – and gaining all the headlines when the Stinger was launched – is a 3.3-litre twin-turbo V6, which produces 365PS, reaches 0-62mph in 4.9 seconds and goes onto a 168mph top speed.
 Aside, from the impressive figures, it makes the rear-wheel drive Kia Stinger extremely playful on the limit.
-This, from a company that as recently as five years ago was only really notable for the length of its new car warranty
+It definitely helped change perceptions of the firm.

 Okay, so the interior doesn’t shout ‘premium’ quite as loudly as in a German rival, but it feels like it’s built robustly and comes as standard with plenty of equipment.
 It also feels sporty thanks to the circular air vents and large transmission tunnel that runs between the two front seats and helps you feel cocooned.

-And if that’s not enough to convince you then there’s always Kia’s brilliant fallback of its very appealing seven-year warranty, but, really, the Stinger’s better than that, considerably so.
+If that’s not enough to convince you, then there’s always Kia’s brilliant fallback of its very appealing seven-year warranty that will still apply to newer examples on the used market, but really the Stinger’s better than that - considerably so.

 Looking for a used car for sale?
 We've got 100s of Kia Approved Used Cars for Sale for you to choose from, including a wide range of Kia Stinger cars for sale

-It won’t be for everybody, that’s a certainty, as while the Kia Stinger is a genuine rival for cars like the BMW 4 Series Gran Coupe and Audi A5 Sportback, you might not like the Kia Stinger’s lack of a premium badge.
+It won’t be for everybody, that’s a certainty.
+The Kia Stinger may a genuine rival for cars like the BMW 4 Series Gran Coupe and Audi A5 Sportback of the same period, but some will not like the Kia Stinger’s lack of a premium badge.
 If you can see past that, then the Kia Stinger is likely to be right up your street.

 Key rivals to the Kia Stinger in the premium class include the BMW 4 Series Gran Coupe and the Audi A5 Sportback.
 The Volkswagen Arteon is also a potential rival.